artsy/artsy.github.io/_posts/2016-10-10-Help!-I'm-becoming-Post-Junior.md

 > ▪	Provides help and support outside of area under their responsibility.

-What can we gleam from this, that we start thinking of ways to improve ourselves as individual contributors?
+What can we gleam from this, so we start thinking of ways to improve ourselves as individual contributors?

-## Being Aware of How The Sausage Is Made
+## Increasing your Responsibility with Cross Team Interactions

-It’s very unlikely that you are making all of the calls in a product, what is hopefully happening is that your team figures out a plan to ship something in a reasonable timeframe and as a team, you assign each other smaller talks that make that work.
+It’s very unlikely that you are making all of the calls in a product.
+What is hopefully happening is that your team figures out a plan to ship something in a reasonable timeframe and as a team you assign each other smaller tasks that make that work.

 It’s very likely that as a junior, you will be given the most well-defined small tasks.
 In OSS we call these the “[easy first steps][2].” tasks that can be done atomically, without requiring more interaction with designers or members of the product team.
 This is a feature, that eventually turns into a bug.